rwang-z/microbial_module/README.md

 - seed_flag: how to initialize the variables.

+  - ‘random’: do not set seed and initialize the variables randomly.
+Default value.

   - ‘set’: using the seed provided to the parameter ‘seed’.
-  - ‘random’: do not set seed and initialize the variables randomly.

 - seed: the seed used for initialization when ‘seed_flag’ is set to ‘set’.
+Default 12345.

 ### Output